-Shaping the Bunny Topiary
+Shaping the Moss Bunny Topiary

-Using kitchen sheers we trimmed off any long pieces of moss, creating our bunny topiary.
+Using kitchen sheers trim off any long pieces of moss, creating a groomed bunny topiary.

 Insert the branch into the floral foam, then place the bunny head on the top.

-Embellish the bunny topiary as you’d like.
+Finally embellish the bunny topiary if you like.